Surgical Procedures: Parotidectomy

 • Facial nerve damage.
 This can lead to facial muscle loss, facial droop, problems with moving your tongue and speech/swallowing, arm weakness, and/or weakness in the lower lip.

 • Frey syndrome (A condition caused by facial nerve damage.
-It causes facial flushing and sweating when eating a meal, or even thinking, dreaming, or talking about eating.)
+This causes facial flushing and sweating when eating a meal, or even when thinking, dreaming, or talking about eating.)

 • Loss of feeling in the ear.